Aurumaker72/MupenUtilities/README.md

 - more than 1 GB RAM

 ## Other
-⚠️This program automatically checks for updates when internet is connected.
+🌐This program automatically checks for updates when internet is connected.

 ⚠️This program accesses other program's memory and might be marked as unsafe.